istio/istio.io/content/help/ops/security/root-transition/index.md

 $ kubectl delete po <pilot-pod> -n istio-system
 {{< /text >}}

-### Check if Pilot has an Envoy sidecar
+### How to check if Pilot has an Envoy sidecar

-If the following command shows `1/1`, that means your Pilot does not have an Envoy sidecar, otherwise, if it is showing `2/2`, your Pilot is using Envoy sidecar.
+If the following command shows `1/1`, that means your Pilot does not have an Envoy sidecar, otherwise, if it is showing `2/2`, your Pilot is using an Envoy sidecar.

 {{< text bash>}}
 $ kubectl get po -l istio=pilot -n istio-system